-During lockdown we are doing an occasional series on the most historically important places on the Calthorpe Estate.
+This is an occasional series on the most historically important people and places on the Calthorpe Estate.

 Edgbaston Croquet Club

 Our Club is situated at 18 Richmond Hill Road, Edgbaston, Birmingham B15 3RP and has three superb full-size lawns.

 (The club is closed for the duration of the current lockdown.)